Wonuabimbola/analysis-of-the-film-industry/README.md

 ### Conclusion

 Based on our findings, we believe Microsoft Studios would find the most success hiring directors such as Joss Whedon and Zane Burden, who have made movies that were both profitable and had both domestic and worldwide appeal.
-Movies that are produced should either musicals, animated or sci-fi.
+Movies that are produced should be musicals, animated or sci-fi.
 Though the production budget for these genres can be high, the profit is significantly higher.
 Our last recommendation is that movies should be released in May, June, or July.
 If that 3 month window is missed then November would be the only other recommended time.

 ### Summary

- - Hire directors with who have proven worldwide appeal (E.g. Joss Whedon, Zane Burden)
+ - Hire directors who have proven worldwide appeal (E.g. Joss Whedon, Zane Burden)
  - Create musicals, animated films, or sci-fi movies
  - Ideally release movies between May - July